 We maintain close contact with the adoptive families.
 In the event that a placement doesn't work out or the adoptive farm can't care for the animals anymore, SWLR will step in and take the animals back.

 What happened to those original eight llamas?
 Seven of the eight were adopted into good homes, while one old llama remains at our Silver City Sanctuary, happily living out his days with his senior contemporaries.
 We love success stories and have many, thanks to the dedication of all the SWLR volunteers.

 SWLR is actively seeking new adoptive families in the region.
 We're also working to strengthen our foster farm network, and to find new sources of funding for our rescue operations.
 Individually, llamas aren't that expensive to keep - but providing medical care and food to the Sanctuary residents runs roughly fifty thousand dollars a year, including hay, vet bills, medications, transportation, and facility upkeep costs.

 SWLR has been busy since this article was written in 2007!
-As of March, 2019:
+As of the fall of 2022:

 Over 700 llamas have been surrendered to SWLR.

 About 50 llamas remain with SWLR due to retirement or not being ready for a new forever home.